Radnen/link.js/README.md

 *	has(p, v|fn)      - filters out objects whose inner arrays don't contain the value or matches the predicate.
 *	is(instance)      - filters out items that are not of the prototype.
 *	join(other, func) - joins the context array with 'other' based on the condition function.
+*	keys()            - unrolls the array, going through each object's keys instead.
 *	map(fn)           - perform a map operation with fn.
 *	pluck(prop)       - continues the chain using the object property named 'prop'.
 *	reject(fn)        - perform the opposite of filter.